NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 All income and withholding tax should be reported in Canadian funds.
 Enter currency code CAD.
 If you cannot report the amounts in Canadian funds, enter the three-letter code of the currency for the amounts reported as gross income (box 16 or 26) and non-resident tax withheld (box 17 or 27).
 See Appendix D for a list of the currency codes.

-If you cannot convert gross income and tax withheld, we will convert both amounts to Canadian funds, based on the currency code and the average annual exchange rate as published by the Bank of Canada on December 31 of each year.
+If you cannot convert gross income and tax withheld, the CRA will convert both amounts to Canadian funds, based on the currency code and the average annual exchange rate as published by the Bank of Canada on December 31 of each year.
 Report the amounts of gross income and tax withheld in the same currency as stated by the currency code.

 Box 16 or 26 – Gross income